 Individuals involved with Mitacs and its programs, including members of the Board of Directors; members of the Mitacs Research Council; officers; employees; researchers; and interns are required to disclose any financial interest or position of influence, as described in Section 2.0 of the Conflict of Interest Policy, in any business in the same area of interest as Mitacs, other than that of their main employer.

-Where there is an ownership or operational relationship between an investigator and an industry partner, Mitacs may request details on the investigator’s involvement with the industry partner, evidence that the organization is under the effective day-to-day management control of someone other than the investigator, and evidence that the academic interests of students and postdoctoral fellows are protected.
+Where there is an ownership or operational relationship between an investigator, student or postdoctoral fellow and an industry partner, Mitacs may request details on their involvement with the industry partner, evidence that the organization is under the effective day-to-day management control of someone other than the investigator, and evidence that the academic interests of students and postdoctoral fellows are protected.
 This request may come at the beginning or during the course of the project.
 Mitacs deals with each case individually.